+When going to seed, lettuce bolts, or develops a branched flowering stalk.
 Seeds develop on each branch in turn over an extended period of time.
 When the light gray pappuses emerge from a mature lettuce head—a stage sometimes referred to as feathering—the seeds inside are fully developed and ready to be harvested.

 The fruits and seeds of lettuce are fused together so tightly that they are almost indiscernible.
 Although the fruits are indehiscent and do not break open, they should be collected before they are dispersed by the wind.
 A simple seed-gathering technique, useful if seeds are being collected from just a few plants, is to handpick individual seed heads.
 Once the pappuses have emerged, but before they have fulfilled their seed dispersal function, a gardener can simply take hold of the pappuses to gather the seeds from each mature head.
 Each composite flower should produce about 15 to 25 seeds, making this a simple, quick method for gathering enough seeds for home use.
 More seeds can be collected easily as other heads on the plant mature.

 Using another technique, some seed savers bend whole plants or fruiting branches into a bag and gently shake them to dislodge mature seeds.
 This process is more efficient than hand-picking seeds from separate flowers and can be started when about one-third of the seed heads are mature.
 It can be repeated every week or two until the desired quantity of seeds has been collected.